461-RTOS/Core/Documentation/Functions/Semaphores.md

 # Semaphores

 Binary semaphores are implemented into OURTOS as an effective method for Tasks to be signaled by interrupts, or other tasks.
+Semaphores manage tasks by putting them to sleep and waking them up by switching between the tasks between the `Blocked` and `Ready` states.

+*For more information on the `Blocked` and `Ready` states, see [Task Scheduler](./../Task%20Scheduler/Scheduler.md)*

-The RTOS provides three main functions for Semaphores.
+The RTOS provides three main functions for Semaphores:

 - CreateBinarySemaphore
 - SemaphoreRelease